cclauss/mf-next/README.md

 Note: If you want to update individual submodules (to track branches or specific revisions), please refer to the official git documentation.

+## How to develop with pyramid

+    buildout/bin/pserve development.ini --reload